 Your coach will advise you on the necessary content and inclusions per the Check List and Process Overview flowchart.
 (Your coach will not write the proposal for you but will certainly provide advice and support.)

-With the recommendation of your PEMG coach and your area bishop’s support letter, your project will be presented to Executive Board and Diocesan Council for consideration and approval.
-(In some circumstances, your project team and/or your area bishop will make an oral report on the project to Diocesan Council.)
+With the recommendation of your PEMG coach and your bishop’s support letter, your project will be presented to Executive Board and Synod Council for consideration and approval.
+(In some circumstances, your project team and/or your bishop will make an oral report on the project to Synod Council.)

-Complete application packages (final proposal and bishop’s letter of support) must be received at least two weeks before the Executive Board meeting date (this year’s schedule is available on the Executive Board page).
+Complete application packages (final proposal and bishop’s letter of support) must be received at least two weeks before the Synod Council meeting date (this year’s schedule is available on the Synod Council page).
 PEMG will advise the parish in writing of the grant proposal’s final approval.
 You will be put in touch with the Finance department to arrange for release of funds.

 What is the typical range of the MAF Congregational Growth grant?